flutter/website/src/resources/platform-adaptations.md

 ### Top app bar and navigation bar

-Since Android 12, the default UI for top app bars follow the design guidelines defined in [Material 3][mat-appbar].
+Since Android 12, the default UI for top app bars follows the design guidelines defined in [Material 3][mat-appbar].
 On iOS, an equivalent component called "Navigation Bars" is defined in [Apple’s Human Interface Guidelines][hig-appbar] (HIG).